Rhodium: Precautions

 Being a noble metal, pure rhodium is inert and harmless in elemental form.
 However, chemical complexes of rhodium can be reactive.
 For rhodium chloride, the median lethal dose (LD_{50}) for rats is 198 mg (RhCl_{3}) per kilogram of body weight.
-Like the other noble metals, rhodium has not been found to serve any biological function.

 People can be exposed to rhodium in the workplace by inhalation.
 The Occupational Safety and Health Administration (OSHA) has specified the legal limit (Permissible exposure limit) for rhodium exposure in the workplace at 0.1 mg/m^{3} over an 8-hour workday, and the National Institute for Occupational Safety and Health (NIOSH) has set the recommended exposure limit (REL), at the same level.
 At levels of 100 mg/m^{3}, rhodium is immediately dangerous to life or health.
 For soluble compounds, the PEL and REL are both 0.001 mg/m^{3}.